 The Museum of Freemasonry invites visitors to explore the hidden secrets of ancient Freemasonry with a collection of items that range from as far back as two centuries.
-This interesting opportunity is also a chance to learn more about the architectural heritage of the building where the museum is located.
+This exciting opportunity is also a chance to learn more about the architectural heritage of the building where the museum is housed.

 The museum takes pride in showcasing exhibits that enhance the knowledge and understanding of Freemasonry through its rich past.
 In doing so, visitors are better able to appreciate Masonic heritage while giving it the context of a cultural identity that some can identify with.

 Museum of Freemasonry Sydney, Address, Opening Times & Tour Prices

 The advantage of taking a guided tour is that they allow visitors to tour areas of the museum that are otherwise inaccessible for general visitors.
 Note that guided tours are only available for groups of four people or more.